prrao87/lancedb-study/README.md

 ## Benchmark results

+LanceDB is clearly the fastest in terms of query throughput for the vector search use case, and is also faster than Elasticsearch for the full-text search use case when using multiple threads concurrently.
+In the future, if an async (non-blocking) Python client is available for LanceDB, the throughput for LanceDB for FTS is expected to be even higher.

 > [!NOTE]
 > * The search space comprises 129,971 wine review descriptions in either LanceDB or Elasticsearch
 > * The vector dimensionality is 384